Savannah College of Art and Design: Facilities

 The college operates three libraries: Jen Library in Savannah, Georgia; ACA Library in Atlanta, Georgia; and Lacoste Library in Lacoste, France.
-There is also a large amount of resources available via the eLearning Library.
+Extensive resources are also available via the eLearning Library.

 The most notable of the group is Jen Library for the size of its collection.
 The Jen Library houses approximately 42,000 books, 11,000 bound volumes of periodicals, and 1,600 videotapes in an 85,000 square foot building.
 The building, itself, once served as a Maas Brothers department store before being acquired and repurposed by the university.
 Its structural and design features include a large glass staircase and floor-to-ceiling windows on opposite corners of the building.
 The Jen Library houses multiple rare collections containing both books and visual arts materials including the Don Bluth Collection of Animation and the Newton Collection of British and American Art.
 It is also home to the Gutstein Gallery, an assemblage of contemporary art from both nationally recognized artists as well as SCAD alumni.

 In April 2021, the college announced plans of expanding its film and digital media studio, which would make it the largest college movie studio in the country.
 Plans included a new digital stage and three new soundstages housed at a 10.9-acre backlot.